swerling/swiftemit/README.md

 }

 // An example class that emits events.
 The RequestShapeValidation event will
 // take advantage of the Event.context to allow associated handlers to veto
 // a color change.
 The ColorChange event will be used to announce a successful
 // color change.

-class Shape: ObjectEmitter {
+class Shape: EmitterClass {
   var color: String = "red" {
     didSet {
       let event = emit(RequestShapeValidation(shape: self))